Comfort and Control

 The ultimate in performance and technology

 With its newly refined drop shape, the Service Course SL-80 provides comfortable and efficient positions on the bar tops, brake hoods or down in the drops.
-The bar allows a neutral wrist position on the drops and a flat brake-hood transition for the athlete even while riding with a more upright position.
+The bar allows a neutral wrist position in the drops and a flat brake-hood transition even while riding in a more upright position.
 This minimizes the need for up-rotated bars.
-The bar’s drops are angled outward by 4 degrees to reduce wrist strain.
+The bar’s drops are also angled outward by 4 degrees to reduce wrist strain.

 The result is better ergonomics in the drops or on the hoods.
-That’s why we’ve evolved our pro-proven lineup of alloy bars based on a steady stream of feedback from fitters and top pros on teams including Omega Pharma – Quick-Step.
+That’s why we’ve evolved our pro-proven lineup of alloy bars based on a steady stream of feedback from fitters and top UCI World Tour riders.

 All of that works together to provide comfort and aerodynamic efficiency for when the hammer is down.